Nelestya/baseapp/README.md

 ```

 ## Motivation
-Objective is create easy a website
+Objective is create an easy website

 ## Installation